-- Normally there would be a nectar flow but it has been cold and the bees aren’t always able to get out so watch stores and feed 1:1 syrup if needed
+- Normally there would be a nectar flow but if it has been cold and the bees aren’t always able to get out, watch stores and feed 1:1 syrup if needed

 - Make sure there is room for the queen to lay.
 If filled with stores remove a frame or two and replace with drawn comb or foundation

 - If brood box i is 7/8 frames of brood put the excluder in and a super

 - If the first super is filling swap frames around to ensure they get capped and place another if only a frame or two left of space . remember nectar needs more space then honey

 - If you need to get supers drawn alternate the new foundation with those already drawn

 - The presence of drones and queen cups indicate in a position to consider swarming, be ready

 - If a cup contains and egg or a larva with royal jelly perform your swarm control either by artificial swarm like Pagden or removing the queen and making up a nuc

 - Maintain 7 day checks and look carefully on frames for queen cells especially in holes and gaps.

 - Remove full supers and test with a refractometer.
 You need to remove frames of OSR (oil seed rape) before it sets in the comb